gregwinton/paychex-timeclock/README.md

 }
 ```
 with only the id get accessor publicly available.
 There is only a protected constructor method, so only derived classes can be instantiated.
+Both `Employee` and `WorkShift` will derive from `BaseModel`, and so inherit its common unique id management.

 #### TimeSlice
 Within the `WorkShift` class, we find ourselves writing duplicate code to managing the elapsed times of shifts, breaks, and lunches.